How a growth mindset can help you get ahead at work@headingTag>

 Carol Dweck says a growth mindset is a continual work in progress as – in the work place – an individual will habitually switch between a growth and a fixed mindset.

 To develop a growth mindset, you’ll need to approach everyday work tasks and projects with an attitude of readiness to learn, balance and understanding.
+Take a look at this Mental health fitness course to help you modify and strengthen your brain mindset.

 - Learn to live with discomfort